tomaszpolanski/fast_flutter_driver/README.md

 This package simplifies the creation of Flutter Driver tests that can be run in bulk without restarting or rebuilding the application.
 An example of how the toolkit works can be found in [this article](https://medium.com/flutter-community/blazingly-fast-flutter-driver-tests-5e375c833aa).

+## Reasoning for Desktop test
+The desktop builds are almost identical to Android/iOS builds in regard to the UI.
+Running tests on a simulator/emulator are painful.
+This can be even worse on your CI.

+Your CI is usually dockerized Linux machine - therefore running Linux flutter driver tests against Linux Flutter application is both fast and reliable.
+This tool allows you to run your Flutter driver tests much faster and more reliably than a build for a simulator/emulator.

+The application flows that require Android/iOS plugins should still be run on a Simulator/Emulator or a real device.

 ## Usage

 - Add `dev_dependency` to your `pubspec.yaml`